 Hermit crabs have been known to have a sweet tooth, and while it is important to keep them happy, it is important to feed anything sugary in moderation.
 This includes fresh and dried fruits or any sugary cereals.

 You can also feed your hermit crabs fresh veggies.
 I make a habit of saving a little portion of whatever vegetables I have around to feed to the hermies.
 It is important to remove any fresh fruit or veggies within 24 hours.
+This variety of foods can help ensure a balanced diet for your hermit crab.

 My hermit crabs also particularly love popcorn.
 It is very important that they get the air-popped kind, and not the microwavable kind with butter and flavoring on it.
 You can make a small portion of popcorn by mixing kernels with coconut oil in a brown paper lunch bag, and microwaving until kernels pop!